Open-source language-learning

 Q: How much would that cost me?

-A: Google AI Studio offers a generous free tier that allows users to experiment and build applications at no cost, subject to certain rate limits.
-Adding an API key and setting up billing allows full access to all models with higher rate limits, and it guarantees that your prompts and data are not used for future model training.
+A: Google AI Studio offers a generous free tier that allows anyone to experiment with their models at no cost, subject to rate limits.
+Adding a billing account and generating an API key upgrades you to the paid tier, which grants full access to all models with higher rate limits and guaranteed capacity, where you only pay for exactly what you use.

-Using an API key, the cost per game is about 0.03 USD.
+Using an API key and the most advanced model, the cost per game would be about 0.40 USD.

 Foreign Language Voices